 By Equation 4.4, \(0 \leq R^2 \leq 1\).
 0 means that \(X\) explains nothing of \(Y\), while 1 means that \(X\) perfectly explains \(Y\).

-It is invariant to (nonsingular) linear transformations of \(X\) and to changes in the scale of \(Y\) (see Exercise 4.3).
+It is invariant to (nonsingular) linear transformations of \(X\) and to changes in the scale of \(Y\), see Exercise 4.3.

-Nonetheless, the (uncentered) \(R^2\) is not invariant to translations.
-Consider \(\tilde{Y} := Y + \alpha \iota\) in a regression where \(X\) includes a constant, then, \[
+To see the latter, consider \(\tilde{Y} := Y + \alpha \iota\) in a regression where \(X\) includes a constant, then, \[

 P_X(Y + \alpha \iota) = P_XY + \alpha P_X\iota = P_XY + \alpha \iota,